Loading...

 Does FAFSA cover an MBA?

-The Free Application for Student Aid (FAFSA) must be filled out and submitted in order to receive grants and/or loans.
-Once you’ve filled out the FAFSA and applied to the college of your choice, the school will often automatically consider you for grants and scholarships.
-You can learn more about how FAFSA works here.
+The Free Application for Federal Student Ai (FAFSA) must be filled out and submitted if you want to be considered for federal grants and loans.
+Once you have completed the FAFSA and applied to the school of your choice, the school will often automatically consider you for institutional grants and scholarships as well.